-EC: electric chiller, COP: coefficient of performance
+EC: electric chiller COP: coefficient of performance

-and outside the datacenter) to estimate energy demand.
-Data from the GDC plant and datacenter are gathered from supervisory control and data acquisition (SCADA) systems, and also from wireless sensors.
-The diversity of communication protocols used in the SCADA systems makes data connectivity an important issue.
-The Plant Information (PI) System developed and supplied by OSIsoft, LCC(4) is used for this purpose.
+the SCADA systems makes data connectivity an important issue.
+The Plant Information (PI) System^{} developed and supplied by OSIsoft, LCC(4) is used for this purpose.

-GDC plant maintenance research used root cause analysis (RCA) correlation calculations to determine which system components adversely affect GDC performance(5) (6).
+GDC plant maintenance research used root cause analysis (RCA) correlation calculations to determine which system components adversely affect GDC performance^{(5), (6)}.
 Good maintenance of the GDC plant is important because the operational efficiency of this plant has a major impact on GDC-DC.
 The reason ECs are used instead of SACS, despite the superior energy efficiency of the latter, is because ECs are easier to maintain.
 For example, measured by the standard coefficient of performance (COP) the energy efficiency metric, the SACs at UTP are twice as effective as the ECs (see Table 1).

-3. ENERGY GAP MODELING AND ENERGY SENSING SYSTEM FOR GDC-DC
+ENERGY GAP MODELING AND ENERGY SENSING SYSTEM FOR GDC-DC